top of page

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois

-Eggs are one of the most nutritious foods on earth, and they’re so versatile, that we use them daily in so many recipes, and most importantly, we feed babies with them!
+Eggs are one of the most nutritious foods on earth, and they are so versatile that we use them daily in so many recipes, and most importantly, we feed them to babies!

 Science has already proven the exact opposite.
-The fact is that eggs raise HDL (“good” cholesterol) levels, which protects our cardiovascular system.
+The fact is that eggs increase levels of HDL ("good" cholesterol), which protects our cardiovascular system.

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois